 Hydrangea colors can be tricky to define due to one fascinating characteristic – they can change color.
 There are several factors that influence this change, from species to age and, most importantly, the pH of the soil.
 This article discusses everything you need to know about Hydrangea colors, including the most popular types in each category.

-Hydrangeas are available in pink, purple, blue, white, and green across several species.
-Some species change color based on the pH in the soil.
-Acidic soils will lead some to turn blue, while an alkaline soil will cause your Hydrangeas to bloom pink.
+Hydrangea colors are available in pink, purple, blue, white, and green across several species.
+Acidic soils will lead some to turn blue, while alkaline soil will cause your Hydrangeas to bloom pink.
 Others remain white for most of the season, and several also bloom green for a while before fading to other common colors.

 Botanical Overview